Bonifatius94/javafxtest/README.md

 ## About
 This project provides a boilerplate for creating a JavaFX desktop app running OpenJDK 11.

+*Info: This entire tutorial assumes a Debian-like system.
+It's tested for Ubuntu 20.04.*

 ## Build Toolchain Setup

 ### Install OpenJDK 11 and Maven